duyngoduyngo/duyngoduyngo/README.md

-  "languages": ["Vietnamese (native)", "English (TOEIC 840)"], "domains": ["Banking", "Airline distribution", "Procurement", "E-commerce"], "favorite_stack": ["SQL", "dbt", "Power BI"], "unfair_advantage": "I sat in the meetings where the metric was defined", "always_include": "A section on what the data cannot tell you", "fun_fact": "Started in Finance, detoured through airline planning, landed in data" }
+  "languages": ["Vietnamese (native)", "English (TOEIC 840)"], "domains": ["Banking", "Airline distribution", "Procurement", "E-commerce"], "favorite_stack": ["SQL", "dbt", "Power BI"], "always_include": "A section on what the data cannot tell you", "fun_fact": "Started in Finance, detoured through airline planning, landed in data" }